Welcome to Elm!

 - plimsolls are optional for indoor PE

 As always our English work will be supported by 'Active English' sessions.
-Our focus in English this term will be Instructions and Recounts This will be linked to our topic work.
+Our focus in English this term will be Poetry.
+This will be linked to our topic work.

 In Maths, we will continue to develop the concept of fluency, reasoning and problem solving through all aspects of our learning.
 This half term we will be deepening our understanding of place value, addition and subtraction, money and fractions.
 This will be carried through to our daily maths sessions, fluency grids and fluency challenges.